hlynch/Bayesian2020/docs/Week-12-lecture.md

 We have a lot of flexibility in modeling capture probabilities.
 At one extreme, we could model each capture probability separately, and at the other extreme we could assume a constant capture probability for the whole experiment.
 Somewhere in between these two extremes are models that assume capture probability is drawn from some distribution (this distribution would be governed by ‘hyperparameters’; this is an example of hierarchical modeling which we discussed a few weeks ago), or governed by some covariates (such a time of day, weather, etc.).

-Exercise: What would some of these observation models (i.e. models for capture probability) look like?
+\textbf{Exercise: What would some of these observation models (i.e. models for capture probability) look like?}

 ##Method #2: Modeling the entire capture history

 The idea behind this is as follows.
 For the entire period between marking and the last recapture, you know the animal is alive.
 Between the last resighting and the end of the experiment, you don’t know whether the animal is still alive or not.
-So we divide up the recapture history into two periods, the first being the period in which we know the animal is alive (from initial marking until ), and the second in which we do not know whether the animal is alive or dead.
+So we divide up the recapture history into two periods, the first being the period in which we know the animal is alive (from initial marking until $t_{1}$), and the second in which we do not know whether the animal is alive or dead.

 In the first period, you know that the animal survived $t_{1}$ years, and so the detection history of $d$ re-captures and $t_{1}-d$ non-captures: